OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:53

-> Burning indignation has seized me because of the wicked,
+> Intense indignation has seized me because of the wicked,
 > Who abandon Your Law.

 ## Psalm 119:54